uadnan/CodeSkulptor/README.rst

 --------------
  Installation
 --------------
-CodeSkulptor requires atleast Python 3.5 or higher.
+CodeSkulptor requires Python 3.5 or higher.
 If you don't have Python running on your system please download and install latest version of Python from https://www.python.org/downloads/.
 Once you have Python up and running on your machine, you can use pip to install CodeSkulptor.

 ::